KIPP Vision Primary Staff

 Donald is a First Grade teacher.
 Previously, he served as a 3rd grade teacher in Greenville, AL. He was a Greenville Elementary School Teacher of the Year.
 In addition, he was chosen as the Butler County School District Teacher of the Year and selected as a Jacksonville University Teacher Hall of Fame representative.
 Donald holds a Bachelor of Arts from Maryville College in Tennessee in Child Development with Teacher Licensure.
 He also has a Master’s in Elementary Education.

-Nehemie currently serves as a Kindergarten teacher.
-Her experience spans from being a teacher intern with Breakthrough Collaborative in Miami, Florida, and a Corps Member with Jumpstart Atlanta.
+Nehemie serves as a First Grade teacher.
+Her experience spans from being a teacher with Breakthrough Collaborative in Miami, FL, and a Jumpstart Atlanta Corps Member.
 Nehemie received a Bachelor’s degree in English with a minor in Child Development from Spelman College.
+She is currently working on her Masters in Early Childhood Education at Georgia State University.

 Amanda White, Learning Specialist